Cheapest Burgers on (and Near) the Las Vegas Strip

 Spearmint Rhino Las Vegas - Slightly off the Strip

-Known more for high-class adult entertainment than dining, their kitchen serves a very legit burger and fries combo for around $5 during happy hour (with fries and a drink).
+Known more for high-class adult entertainment than dining, their kitchen serves a very legit burger and fries combo for $5 during happy hour.
 Just be careful, if you let the happy hour get too happy, that $5 burger and fries might turn into a couple of trips to the ATM.

 Yukon Pizza - North of the Strip